Bayern Munich wins 8th straight Bundesliga title

 “We’ve got enough time to get ready for it,” Lewandowski said of the Champions League.

 Germany’s relatively early finish is likely to leave Bayern a month without competitive games after the German Cup final.
+Bayern still needs to play the second leg of a last-16 fixture with Chelsea after winning the first game 3-0 in February.

 Last-place Paderborn was relegated after losing 1-0 Wednesday to Union Berlin.
 Borussia Mönchengladbach moved back into the Champions League places in fourth with a 3-0 win over Wolfsburg.
 Freiburg beat Hertha Berlin 2-1.